DeSclafani, Duggar lead NL-best Giants over Pirates 3-1

 Duggar’s solo shot to right-center field with one out in the fifth off Wil Crowe (0-2) broke a scoreless tie.
 It was the center fielder’s seventh career homer in four seasons, and first since June 13, 2019.

+“It’s been a while,” Duggar said when asked how long it had been since he hit a ball that hard.
+“I’ve been trying to find some comfort in the box.
+I feel like I’ve built a solid foundation and now it’s coming to fruition.
+It’s a credit to our staff.
+It just felt nice to get (a home run) and ultimately get the win.”

 Duggar and Mauricio Dubon had two hits each for the Giants, who improved to an NL-best 23-14 with their fifth win in six games.
-Tyler Rogers earned his third save by pitching a scoreless ninth.
+Tyler Rogers earned his third save by pitching a scoreless ninth as closer Jake McGee was rested.

-Pirates first baseman Will Craig hit his first major league home run with one out in the eighth off fellow rookie Camilo Doval.
+Pirates first baseman Will Craig homered for his first major league hit with one out in the eighth off fellow rookie Camilo Doval.
 Craig’s contract was selected from Triple-A Indianapolis earlier in the day after he went 5 for 6 with three homers in the previous two games.

+“It’s one of those things where you make contact and all the weight feels like it’s off your shoulders to get that first home run, that first hit out of the way,” said Craig, the Pirates’ first-round draft pick in 2016.

 The Giants added two more runs in the fifth after the home run by Duggar to stretch their lead to 3-0.